 “There’s cream in my carbonara!”
 (C'è della panna nella mia carbonara!)

 An Italian companion shrieked at a Thai-fusion restaurant in Bangkok.
 Pasta carbonara, now available from fine dining restaurants to 7-Eleven shelves, has become a worldwide favourite.
-Warm, al dente pasta is covered in a creamy egg yolk sauce and topped with crunchy fried guanciale pork cheeks, savoury grated Pecorino Romano cheese, and freshly grounded black pepper, creating a fragrant, tasty sensation.
+Warm, al dente pasta is covered in a creamy egg yolk sauce and topped with crunchy fried guanciale (cured pork cheeks), savoury grated Pecorino Romano cheese, and freshly grounded black pepper, creating a fragrant, tasty sensation.

 But how much do you know about carbonara?
 Let’s dive into this Italian delicacy and find out if cream really does make Italians despair…

 Italian or American?Like many other classic dishes, carbonara’s exact origins are unclear.
 But some historians agree that this dish came to be in central Italy, possibly in Rome or in the wider Lazio region.

 Some point to the pasta dish cacio e uova from the nearby city of Naples, as its recipe was recorded in a cookbook by Ippolito Cavalcanti in 1893, listing its ingredients as eggs, cheese, and lard.

 Others point to the dish name’s origins, as it is similar to carbonari, or coal miners.
 So, it may be that this hearty dish was meant to refuel these hard-working miners in their long days of toiling.

 Also, there are no mentions of “pasta carbonara” in written records before World War 2.
 Then, in 1950, an article in La Stampa used the term to describe a dish American soldiers created by adapting traditional recipes with eggs and bacon during the Allied liberation of Rome in 1944.
 Then, British food writer Elizabeth David included the recipe in her famous Italian Food cookbook in 1954.